-The simplest examples of n x n idempotent matrixes are the identity matrix In, and the null matrix (where every entry on the matrix is 0).
+The simplest examples of n x n idempotent matrices are the identity matrix In, and the null matrix (where every entry on the matrix is 0).

-Nontrivial examples of 2 x 2 matrices are easy to come up with.
+Nontrivial examples of 2 x 2 matrices are relatively easy to come up with (Need help?
+Check out our tutoring page!).
 Since A2 = A, we know that for a matrix ,

 a = a2 + bc

 b = ab + bd, so b – ab – bd = 0 and b(1 – a – d) = 0 and either b = 0 or d = 1 – a